Trevor Cahill: Atlanta Braves

-On April 2, 2015, he was traded to the Braves in exchange for minor league player Josh Elander.
+On April 2, 2015, he was traded to the Braves for minor league player Josh Elander.
 He made his Braves debut on April 14, yielding four earned runs in 2 1/3 innings.
 On June 11, 2015, he was designated for assignment.
 He was released on June 20.

 Los Angeles Dodgers

 On July 2, 2015, Cahill signed a minor league contract with the Los Angeles Dodgers.
-He started seven games in the Dodgers system between three levels and was 1–3 with a 5.24 ERA before exercising his opt out and becoming a free agent on August 14.
+He started seven games in the Dodgers farm system between three levels, going 1–3 with a 5.24 ERA, before exercising his opt out and becoming a free agent on August 14.

 Chicago Cubs

-Cahill signed a minor league deal with the Chicago Cubs on August 18, 2015.
-Cahill pitched in the 2015 National League Division Series against the St. Louis Cardinals and pitched a scoreless inning of relief.
-It was only the third time he was used in the 8th inning or beyond in 2015.
+Cahill signed a minor league contract with the Chicago Cubs on August 18, 2015.
+Cahill pitched in the Games 2, 3, and 4 of the National League Division Series against the St. Louis Cardinals and pitched a scoreless inning of relief in the eighth inning during the Game 2.
+He blew a save but earned a win in Game 4.
+He pitched three times in the National League Championship Series, taking the loss in Game 3.

 On December 14, 2015, Cahill re-signed with the Cubs on a one-year, $4.25 million contract.
 Cahill was mostly in the bullpen in 2016, making 50 appearances, finishing the year 4–4 with a 2.74 ERA.
 The Cubs finished the season with a 103–58 record for an NL Central pennant and would eventually win the 2016 World Series.
-Cahill did not make any postseason appearances, but still won a World Series ring for the first time in his career.
+Cahill did not make any postseason appearances but still won a World Series ring for the first time in his career.